Pick Up Line

 “No, but you chose to sit next to me and talk with me.”

-“I could be curious to why you are sitting here.”
+“I could be curious as to why you are sitting there.”

 “Have you considered that I could be here waiting for the bartender to get off and take me home?”